 Box and Banish is an alternative to the Four Box method.
 Where the Four Box method nibbles away at clutter bit-by-bit, Box and Banish is a drastic, clear-it-out effort that transports clutter away from living areas, to be dealt with later.

 Box and Banish is simple.
 Gather all clutter from counters, drawers, chairs, tables, floors, ovens, and bathtubs.
 Place the clutter into boxes or bags, and stack it somewhere outside the living area.
 Work until all surfaces are clear and clutter free.

 Next step: open each box or bag of clutter, one at a time.
 As with the Four Box method, decide whether each item inside should be thrown away, put away, given away or sold, or stored.
 In extreme cases, declutterers have been known to throw away Box and Banish boxes, sight unseen!

-More important, while Box and Banish can create an instant absence of apparent clutter, the method does nothing to change the underlying problem.
+The second disadvantage?
+While Box and Banish can create an instant absence of apparent clutter, the method does nothing to change the underlying problem.
 More gradual decluttering methods go hand-in-hand with other components of getting organized: building new habits, organizing stored items, creating new household routines.
 Box and Banish, for many, is a mere cosmetic quick-fix--and it won't lead to the permanent changes you need to banish clutter for good.

 Still, if you're fiercely motivated and determined to complete the declutter process, Box and Banish is an option that jumpstarts organization efforts with fast results.